xmatters/xm-labs-snow_linc/README.md

 # Installation
 Import xml on any list view in service now.
 Select the update set file from this repository (download it first).
 Once imported, verify by going to remote update sets and making sure the application is there.
+Please see the service now documentation for previewing and committing an update set: https://docs.servicenow.com/bundle/london-application-development/page/build/system-update-sets/task/t_PreviewARemoteUpdateSet.html

 # Setting up your custom integration
 1. Go to the table you want to integrate with and add a business rule and create a business rule with the following script: